Bay Shore Premises Liability Lawyer

 An experienced personal injury attorney could work on your behalf to prove that a reasonable person would have taken steps to avoid the unsafe conditions which caused your injuries.
 Contact a skilled Bay Shore premises liability lawyer to find out how you could seek recovery for your losses.

-Elements of a Premises Liability Lawsuit
+What are the Elements of a Premises Liability Lawsuit?

 In order for an injured claimant to prevail in a premises liability case, they must show that the owner of that property is responsible for their damages.
 This involves proving that they owed a duty of care to visitors, that they breached that duty, and that their breach directly led to the plaintiff’s injuries.
 For more information, contact a knowledgeable lawyer.